i. Traders claim that the broker and the market are conspiring against them by hunting stop loss.

 So the most prudent practice would be to place the stop loss above the resistance zone in case traders are to enter in a short position or would be placed below the support zone in case the traders are to enter in a long position.

-This gives traders double confirmation and increases the probabilities of their trade being successful and allowing them to make profits.
+This gives traders double confirmation and increases the probabilities of their trade being successful and allows them to make profits.

 Do you also believe in stop loss hunting?